realworldocaml/book/en/variants.md

 ((typ ocamlsyntax)(name variants/variant.syntax))
 ```

-Each row starts with a tag that identifies that case, and in addition,
+Each row essentially represents a case of the variant.
+Each case has
-there may be a collection of fields, each with its own type, that is
+an assocaited tag, and may optionally have a sequence of fields, where
+each field has a specified type.
+These fields specify the type of the
-associated with a given tag.
+data associated with each case.

 Let's consider a concrete example of how variants can be useful.
 Almost all terminals support a set of 8 basic colors, and we can